-Dolby Vision, in basic terms, is an end-to-end production process, from the content creation right through to mastering and then you viewing it at home.
-Because it's an end-to-end process, the metadata in each frame can be dictated by Dolby and then compatible equipment can read it and understand it exactly how it was meant to be.
+Because it's end-to-end, the metadata in each frame can be dictated by Dolby and then compatible equipment can read it and understand it exactly how it was meant to be.
 It means you'll get the best possible viewing experience.
-HDR10 on the other hand relies on the HDR TV itself to determine how to interpret the metadata and display it.

-The main difference between Dolby Vision and HDR10 though, is the colour depth and brightness the content and equipment is capable of achieving.
-Dolby Vision content is mastered in up to 12-bit colour depth, compared to 10-bit of HDR10 (which is where HDR10 gets its name from).
+The main difference between Dolby Vision and HDR10/HDR10+ is the colour depth and brightness the content and equipment is capable of achieving.
+Dolby Vision content is mastered in up to 12-bit colour depth, compared to HDR10's 10-bit (which is where HDR10 gets its name from).

-But at the moment, no TV can support this, so content is actually mastered to around 4,000 nits.
-However it means Dolby Vision is very well future-proofed, because the potential to go even brighter is already there for when the displays can support it.
+Dolby Vision content can be mastered for 10,000 nits peak brightness but at the moment, since no display can support this, content is actually mastered to around 4,000 nits.
+However, it's ready for when the displays support it.

-Dolby Vision equipment has dedicated chips inside which read the metadata and reproduce the images exactly how they were made.
-Well, that was the original position that Dolby outlined, although it now appears to be supporting software solutions too.
-It appears that some devices will be updated via software and the new smartphone support is an entirely software-based implementation.
+Originally, Dolby Vision equipment had dedicated chips inside which read the metadata and reproduced the images.
+However, as TV processors have become more advanced, it's now possible to enable Dolby Vision through a software update.
+It appears that some devices will be updated via software and the new smartphone support is entirely software-based.

 What about Dolby Vision on mobile devices?